-Sulphites are used in wine to prevent oxidation and keep wine fresh - in fact sulphite has been long used from as way back as the Greeks and Romans who new the value of sulphites.
+Sulphites are used in wine to prevent oxidation and keep wine fresh - in fact sulphite has been long used from as way back as the Greeks and Romans who knew the value of sulphites.

-Sulphites are added to wine, but are also produced naturally as part of the wine making process so getting truly free sulphite free wine is difficult, even if the wine is organic and said to have no added sulphites.
+Sulphites are added to wine, but are also produced naturally as part of the wine making process so getting truly sulphite free wine is difficult, even if the wine is organic and said to have no added sulphites.
 It will still have small amounts or a trace of sulphites.

 Red wine tends to have less sulphites than white wine, as red wine contains tannins which act as antioxidants and help preserve the wine.

 The less sweet/drier white wines (more acidic) also tend to have lower sulphites than the sweeter wines, including the sticky wines.

 Cask wine tends to be higher in sulphites.

 Some people find they can use sulphite removers, which can be added to wine and neutralise the sulphites in the wine.
 Some people swear by it- try it yourself and see!
 Often sold at large wine stores.

 Sulphites have been reported to cause not only face flushing but a variety of other symptoms: